reeco-framework/reeco-annotation-schema/schema/README.md

 Example:

 ```
-funder:
-- name: H2020
-  url: www.example.org
-  grant-agreement: ABC123456
 credits: "This project was funded by the European Union"
 ```

 The term credits can also be used in a Component